A General Framework for Bayes Structured Linear Models: Applications

 \begin{corollary} For any $B^*$, $S^*\in\bar{\Z}_{s^*}$ and $s^*$ specified above, any constants $\lambda,\rho>0$ and any sufficiently small constant $\delta\in(0,1)$, there exists some constant $D_{\lambda,\delta,\rho}>0$ only depending on $\lambda,\delta,\rho$ such that

 and

 for any constant $D>D_{\lambda,\delta,\rho}$ with some constants $M,C',C''$ only depending on $\lambda,\delta,\rho,D$. \end{corollary}

 The posterior contraction rate for the prediction loss is $s^*\left(m+\log\frac{ep}{s^*}\right)$, which is minimax optimal according to \cite{lounici2011oracle,ma2013volume}.
-Posterior contraction for various estimation loss functions can also be derived in a similar way as in Section \ref{sec:slr}, and we omit the details.
+Posterior contraction for various estimation loss functions can also be derived in a similar way as in Section \ref{sec:slr}.